SRL-CLIP: Efficient CLIP Video Adaptation via Structured Semantic Role Labels: Related Work

-The unparalleled success of Large Language Modeling (\eg~GPT2~\cite{gpt2}, LLaMa~\cite{llama}) with massive datasets has brought similar trends to the vision community.
+\paragraph{1.
+Popular VL datasets for adapting CLIP.} The unparalleled success of training Large Language Models (LLMs), \eg~GPT2~\citep{gpt2}, LLaMA~\citep{llama}, with massive datasets has brought similar trends to the vision community.

-\paragraph{Enabling video retrieval.} For videos, large-scale web scraped datasets such as HowTo100M~\cite{howto100m} and HD-VILA~\cite{hdvila} align video clips with narrations.
-More recently, WebVid-2.5M~\cite{webvid2.5m} was curated from stock footage with textual descriptions resulting in better captions, that align with the video.
-These datasets are used by several methods for adapting CLIP or training a video-text contrastive alignment approach from scratch~\cite{clip4clip,videoclip,clipvip,supportset,multitxvidret}.
+\paragraph{Towards text-to-video retrieval.} Large-scale web scraped datasets such as HowTo100M~\citep{howto100m} and HD-VILA~\citep{hdvila} align video clips with narrations.
+More recently, WebVid-2.5M~\citep{webvid2.5m} was curated from stock footage with textual descriptions resulting in better captions, that align with the video.
+These datasets are used by several methods for adapting CLIP or training a video-text contrastive alignment approach from scratch~\citep{clip4clip,videoclip,clipvip,supportset,multitxvidret}.

-\paragraph{Enabling action understanding.} Action recognition typically consists of 10-second videos annotated with a single action.
-To adapt CLIP, the widely adopted idea is to create CLIP-like prompts using the action labels and perform supervised video-text contrastive learning~\cite{vificlip,actionclip,xclip} on datasets like Kinetics~\cite{kinetics} and Something-Something~\cite{ss}.
+\paragraph{Towards action understanding.} Datasets typically consist of 10-second videos annotated with a single action.
+To adapt CLIP using supervised video-text contrastive learning, the widely used idea is to create CLIP-like prompts from the action labels~\citep{vificlip,actionclip,xclip} on datasets like Kinetics~\citep{kinetics} or Something-Something~\citep{ss}.

-\paragraph{Enabling fine-grained and compositional reasoning.} Different from action or video retrieval, we are interested in endowing CLIP with fine-grained reasoning abilities.
-Given the complex and hierarchical nature of videos, action labels~\cite{kinetics} or narrations~\cite{howto100m} fail to capture such rich multidimensional aspects of videos.
-To learn fine-grained representations, we propose to use VidSitu~\cite{vidsitu} which has rich and holistic SRL annotations.
-Specifically, we extract dense information from SRL by designing rule-based prompts and show that adapting on 25k videos from VidSitu~\cite{vidsitu} improves the fine-grained and compositional properties of CLIP.
-In fact, a model trained this way also outperforms methods that are post-pretrained on large-scale web video datasets (often 2-4 orders of magnitude larger)~\cite{howto100m,hdvila,webvid2.5m} on zero-shot video retrieval, indicating better visual-text alignment and less concept forgetting.
+\paragraph{Towards holistic video understanding.} Action labels~\citep{kinetics} or narrations~\citep{howto100m} fail to capture the complex, hierarchical, multifaceted aspects of videos.
+To learn holistic and fine-grained representations, we propose to exploit the SRL annotations in VidSitu~\citep{vidsitu}.
+We observe that \modelname{} consistently outperforms base CLIP on multiple video understanding tasks that require varying degrees of granularity, indicating that it has improved holistic reasoning abilities.
+Moreover, a model trained on SRL captions outperforms methods that are post-pretrained on large-scale web video datasets (often 2-3 orders of magnitude larger)~\citep{howto100m,hdvila,webvid2.5m} on \textit{zero-shot} video retrieval, indicating improved vision-language alignment.